-Here at TELUS World of Science, we are delighted to work with local artists who are interested in and inspired by science.
+Here at Science World, we are delighted to work with local artists who are interested in and inspired by science.
 You will see their artwork on the walls in the dome.
 Past displays have included work by Peter Holmes, Sharon Kallis, Jan de Beer, Andy Wright, Woonam Kim and famed pet photographer Pete Thorne.
 We also host an annual display of the Nikon Small World Photomicrography Competition winners, and hosted Art the Science’s RE:Composition digital art show.

 Bronze Sculptures of Drs James Till and Ernest McCulloch

 Preventing Extinctions: Architecting the Accretocene by Andy Wright and Island Conservation is a celebration of Island Conservation’s work preventing extinctions on islands by removing invasive species from fragile ecosystems to protect native biodiversity, focusing on the environments where species are the most vulnerable.
 Working together with local communities, governments, and conservation groups, they have successfully restored sixty-five islands worldwide, benefiting over 500 species.

 This exhibit features and celebrates the success of Island Conservation’s work on five islands: Gwaii Haanas, Canada; Okinoshima, Japan; Kaho’o’lawe, Hawaii; Palmyra Atoll, Northern Line Islands, South Pacific; Isla Floreana and Seymour Norte, Galapagos.
 And invites you to imagine their work as a part of a global effort where people contribute to the health of the world’s environment.

 It is their hope that this exhibit whisks you to another place and encourages you to join them in creating more vibrant world—in being the architects of the Accretocene Age.